-Assignment #3: Choose ONE from the following list of novels and plays, READ and ANNOTATE.
+Assignment #3: Choose ONE from the following list of novels and plays.
+You may choose an electronic or printed version of the book, whichever you prefer.
+I suggest reading a review of the books in which you might be interested before making a choice.
+READ and ANNOTATE.

 - All the Light We Cannot See, by Anthony Doerr

 - The Kite Runner, by Khaled Hosseini

+- Homegoing, by Yaa Gyasi

+- The Round House, by Louise Erdrich

 - 1984, by George Orwell

 - Things Fall Apart, by Chinua Achebe

 - The Things They Carried, by Tim O'Brien

 - Fences, by August Wilson

 - Cry, the Beloved Country, by Alan Paton

 - Angela's Ashes, by Frank McCourt

 - Catch-22, by Joseph Heller

 - All the Pretty Horses, by Cormac McCarthy

 - Their Eyes Were Watching God, by Zora Neale Hurston

 - Wise Blood, by Flannery O'Connor

-Assignment #4: In a document that must be uploaded onto turnitin.com by 7:30 a.m. on August 23.
-Choose at least five different chapters / concepts from Foster's book and explain how each chosen concept (the idea of a quest, for example), helps you analyze a significant moment from the text.
+Assignment #4: In a document that must be uploaded onto turnitin.com and Google Classroom by the end of the first week of the school year, choose at least five different chapters / concepts from Foster's book and explain how each chosen concept (the idea of a quest, for example), helps you analyze a significant moment from the novel you chose to read.
 See specific instructions below.
 There will be a letter grade deduction per 24-hour period for any assignment submitted late.
-I will create turnitin.com accounts the first couple days of school so that you may upload your work between August 20 and August 23.
+I will create turnitin.com accounts the first couple days of school so that you may upload your work by the end of that week.
 The title of the document you upload should be the name of the book you chose to read.
 The chapters from Foster's book and the analyses from your literary text should span the breadth of both books.
-Please also upload your completed work to Classroom.
+Please also upload your completed work to Google Classroom.